 Hungarian Dóra Tarcsi receives the newly introduced Logiconomi public award for her Locker invention.

-Dóra Tarcsi, Nagy University of Art and Design, Hungary.
+Dóra Tarcsi, Moholy-Nagy University of Art and Design, Budapest.